 What do we know?

-Our economy is structured such that individuals who have a post-secondary credential of at least one year are much more likely to reach economic self-sufficiency.
+Individuals who have a post-secondary credential of at least one year are much more likely to reach economic self-sufficiency in our state.
 Yet it’s nearly impossible for low-skilled individuals, especially adults, to get there on their own.
 Credential completion rates at community colleges are abysmal for individuals who start in ESOL or developmental education, with only 3-5% of those who start ever earning a credential.

 We lose people at the point of transition.
 The more points of transition—whether between programs, semesters or systems—the greater the chance people will slip through the cracks.
 We need to pay more attention to critical transition points and how we connect the dots between programs.